 Tejas LCA vs JF-17: Comparison

-More than Rafale, comparisons are being drawn between the JF-17 and India’s LCA ‘Tejas’.
-The Tejas uses many new technologies including large amounts of composite materials, advanced avionics, and a unique aerodynamic configuration, and has a good potential to be expanded into variants.
-Some call JF-17 the aircraft of today and the Tejas the aircraft of tomorrow.
+Comparisons are being drawn between the JF-17 and India’s LCA ‘Tejas’ more than Rafale.
+The Tejas uses many new technologies, including large amounts of composite materials, advanced avionics, and a unique aerodynamic configuration, and has the potential to be expanded into variants.
+Some call the JF-17 the aircraft of today and the Tejas the aircraft of tomorrow.

 The LCA has been manufactured by a single country and is claimed to be the world’s lightest supersonic fighter.
 But the second LCA squadron has just been formed, and IAF has only around 24 aircraft.
 Aircraft production is still at 8-12 a year and is planned to be ramped up to 16 a year.

 The more comparable LCA Mk 1A may be inducted only around 2023.
-Nearly 130 JF-17 are already flying, and the aircraft production at nearly 25 aircraft a year is high.
-While Block III is inducting, LCA Mk II is still 8-10 years away.
+Nearly 130 JF-17s are already flying, and aircraft production is high, at nearly 25 aircraft a year.
+While Block III is being inducted, LCA Mk II is still 8-10 years away.

 Dassault Rafale Is Class Apart